 Unbolt and remove the nut locks from the end washers on both ends of the axle.

 Loosen but do not remove the bolts holding the bearings to the bearing standards.

 Place one wrench on an axle nut to prevent the axle from turning.

 Use the other wrench and an extension or a sledge hammer to tighten the axle nut on the opposite end of the axle.
-Tighten the nut on the axle to 3500 ft/lbs.
+Tighten the nut on 1(5/8" axle to 800(1000 ft/lbs and on a 2(1/8" axle to 1000(2000 ft/lbs.

 Retighten the bearing bolts.